Home » Insights » Using a Grid System for Responsive Web Development

 A grid system is a collection of HTML/CSS parts that allow you to structure the user interface of your website and position the website’s components in chosen places.

-At its simplest it enables you to create rows and columns and place portions of your content in the places where these rows and columns meet.
+At its simplest, it enables you to create rows and columns and place portions of your content in the places where these rows and columns meet.
 Generally speaking, it can promote rapid, clean design and well-structured development.

 Advantages of Using Grid Systems: